jeffstieler/atlas-help/packer/builds/build-environment.html.md

 - `ATLAS_TOKEN` - a unique token that can communicate with Atlas for the duration of this build.
 This token will expire upon completion of the build.
+This token is used as part of any Atlas-specific providers or post processors.
 - `ATLAS_JOB_NUMBER` - a unique identifier for the complete Packer run including all builds.
 Given a Packer template with multiple builders, all builders will be grouped under a single "job number".